GeoscienceAustralia/stormwavecluster/Analysis/preprocessing/extract_storm_events.md

 The basic approach followed here is to:
 * **Step 1**: Extract storm events from the "Old Bar" time-series created earlier
 * **Step 2**: Compute summary statistics for each storm event
-* **Step 3**: Study changes in monthly mean sea level, and remove related trends from our estimated surge.
+* **Step 3**: Study changes in monthly mean sea level, and remove seasonal and inter-annual trends from our tidal residual, to better estimate the storm surge component.
 * **Step 4**: Perform bias correction of the wave directions obtained from stations other than Crowdy Head.
 * **Step 5**: Do some exploratory analysis of the data